John A Waller

 - Inadequate notice to the companies creditors;

-- an act of fraud is proven highlighted along with other actions by the former directors’ such misfeasance associated with the company during its dissolution.
+- An act of fraud is proven, highlighted along with other actions by the former directors, like misfeasance associated with the company during its dissolution.

 Suppose you require clarification on an application to dissolve your company.
-Please book a VIRTUAL meeting safe and private or telephone our freephone on 0800 612 5448.
+Please book a VIRTUAL meeting safe and private, or call our free phone on 0800 612 5448.

 Downsides against liquidation

 - Dissolution differs from a formal liquidation process.
-When commencing to dissolve a limited company, directors must ensure payment of creditors in full.
+When commencing to dissolve a limited company, directors must ensure full payment of creditors.
 Other than regular trade creditors.
-Attention needs to be too such as Hire Purchase agreements, known company contingent liabilities, leases on any vehicles and property leases cease.
+Attention needs to be paid to like Hire Purchase agreements, known company contingent liabilities, leases on any vehicles, and property leases cease.
 If not?
-Directors of the company should consider a formal closure by a licensed insolvency Practitioner.
-The process includes a Company administration, Company Voluntary Arrangement or a Creditors Voluntary Liquidation.
-The financial status of the company, together with its viability along with future intent will in the main dictate the process once the directors make the voluntary choice.
+Directors of the company should consider a formal closure by a licensed insolvency practitioner.
+The process includes a Company administration, Company Voluntary Arrangement or Creditors Voluntary Liquidation.
+The financial status of the company, along with its viability and future intent, will in the main dictate the process once the directors select the voluntary choice.

 - From a creditors’ perspective, dissolution avoids a formal investigation into the director’s conduct.
-However, transactions considered a preference or attempting or have defrauded the companies creditors or basic fraud committed.
+However, transactions considered a preference or attempted or have defrauded the company’s creditors or basic fraud committed.
 Dissolution does not afford an investigation into past conduct.
-If the creditors believe that such transactions may have occurred, they can, of course, refuse permission and the company will either liquidate voluntarily or compulsorily.
+If the creditors believe such transactions may have occurred, they can, of course, refuse permission, and the company will either liquidate voluntarily or compulsorily.

 Can HMRC Pursue a Dissolved Company?

-HMRC can seek out a dissolved company, especially when suspicious or having been informed of directors, evading duty and tax.
+HMRC can seek a dissolved company, especially when suspicious or informed of directors, evading duty and tax.

 HMRC investigations may then be still achievable up to 20 years.